Iraneus/betamedneed/_services/payments.md

 weight: 2
 ---

-You can choose from available **payment options** and let us know if you need special support, to ensure you have what you need when you need it.
+Choose from available **payment options** and let us know if you need special support, to ensure you have what you need when you need it.

 ![Some medicines](/images/illustrations/med-online.jpg)